 4. Most staff adopted a fairly traditional top-down approach to remote learning.
 Almost three-quarters of teachers reported using technology to plan and deliver lessons.
 Still, fewer than half asked learners to create their material in response to the teaching activity or used technology to offer differentiated activities for their students.

 Supporting schools through this period of immense change, the Department for Education’s EdTech Demonstrator Programme supports schools and colleges in developing digital strategies.
-The programme was launched in Spring 2020, just before the onset of the pandemic, and quickly became a crisis-response resource.
-It is now looking to the future and helping schools develop longer-term plans for maximising the effectiveness of technology within their organisation.
+Launched in Spring 2020, it swiftly became a crisis-response resource just before the pandemic onset, offering vital support.
+Now, it aids schools in crafting future-focused plans for optimal technology utilization within their organizations, ensuring long-term effectiveness.

 This is what he had to say: